-By default, all features that are added to your environment are turned off, unless they are mandatory features.
-However, if you want to automatically turn on all new features, you can use the drop-down list under the workspace title to change what occurs when new features are added.
+If you want to automatically enable all new features, you can use the drop-down list under the workspace title to change what occurs when new features are added.

-Enable new features automaticallyto automatically turn on all new features when they are added to your environment.
+- Select Enable new features automatically to automatically enable all new features when they are added to your environment.

-Do not enable new features automaticallyto default all new features to off when they are added to your environment.
+- Select Do not enable new features automatically if all applicable new features should be off by default when they are added to your environment.

 When you enable all feature automatically, it will enable all of the features that would be enabled when you click the Enable all button.
 It will not enable the features that require confirmation or the features that can't be enabled until an action is taken.

 Features are added to your environment after each update.
 However, you can manually check for updates by clicking on the Check for updates button.
 Any feature that was added to the system after the update will be added to the list of features.
 For example, if a flighted feature is enabled after a release, then you can check for updates and the feature will be added to your list.

 The Feature management workspace can be opened by system admins, and also by users who are assigned to the Feature manager role or the Feature viewer role.
 These two roles were created to support the Feature management experience.
 Users in the Feature manager role can turn any feature on or off.
 They can also update the Comments field for the feature.
 Users in the Feature viewer role can only view the Feature management workspace.
 They can't turn features on or off.

 The Feature manager role and Feature viewer role don't override the existing security that a user has.
 They just control whether the user can turn features on and off.
 They don't provide access to the features themselves.